ellisjoe/ellisjoe.github.io/reading-list.md

 ---

 ### Current
+- Killers of the Flower Moon - David Grann

+### 2025
 - World on the Brink - Dmitri Alperovitch

-### 2025
 - Station Eleven - Emily St. John Mandel

 ### 2024